sav-che/TL-2/Authors/Rau, Ambrosius {std. A. Rau}.md

-> [!cite] BHL link: this entry starts at [page 587](https://www.biodiversitylibrary.org/item/103624#page/601/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 587](https://www.biodiversitylibrary.org/page/33190058) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Rau, Ambrosius (1784-1830), German botanist and mineralogist; professor of natural history, forestry and rural economy at the University of Würzburg. (*A. Rau*).
+Rau, Ambrosius (1784-1830), German botanist and mineralogist; professor of natural history, forestry and rural economy at the University of Würzburg.
+**Abbreviated name**: *A. Rau*

 #### Herbarium and types